 Amanda Hoelting, camp coordinator and a student recruitment specialist, explained that introducing prospective students to the many careers available to pharmacists is a large part of the camp’s mission.

 “Being able to reach so many students is a great opportunity for us,” she said.
 “Our goal is to show prospective students the many options available in pharmacy and help them narrow those down.
 The camp is also good for students who have an interest in health care but aren’t sure what they want to do.”

-Campers took part in activities from making their own bottles of anti-itch cream in the school’s compounding lab to participating in group case studies and drug identification games.
+Campers took part in activities from making their own bottles of anti-itch cream in the school’s compounding lab to participating in small group patient case studies and drug identification games.
+Campers and guests got to interact, first hand, with pharmacist from a variety of specialty areas, current Pharm.D. students, and faculty at the School.
 Hoelting said the setting is designed to give the students a taste of what a day is like for an actual pharmacy student.

 The camp is open to anyone who has completed the ninth grade.
 Nearly 100 prospective students attended the three camps, including about 50 at the Kansas City camp.
 Most of those were high school and college students from Missouri.
 The Kansas City camp also included one older camper, a working professional who was interested going back to school to become a pharmacist.

 “We’re here to help students figure out if this is something they want to do,” Hoelting said.
 “We want to help them start thinking about that and be as well prepared as possible to make a good decision and be successful.”

 Braden Kolaski will be entering his senior year at Oakville High School near St. Louis in the fall.
 Interested in a career in health care, he’s exploring his options.